vectordotdev/vector/docs/highlights/2020-10-27-kubernetes-integration.md

 ## Get Started

-We recommend installing Vector through our Helm charts:
+To cut straight to the chase, we recommend installing Vector using our Helm
+charts:

 1. Add our Helm repo: